Choosing the Right Metal for Sheet Metal Fabrication

 Aluminum 5754 (3.3535)

 Properties: It boasts excellent corrosion resistance, especially in marine environments.
-Also known for its high strength and weldability.
+It is also known for its high strength and weldability.

 Common Uses: Automotive industry, shipbuilding, and paneling.